aq18507/GATORdocs/doc/Scripts.rst

 Scripts
 =======

-This section documents individual scripts that either are necessary or useful in running GATORcell simulations.
-Each script is described in its most current version which is outlined in Compatability section in this documentation.
+This section documents individual scripts that either is necessary or useful in running GATORcell simulations.
+Each script is described in its most current version which is outlined in the Compatability section in this documentation.
 Any depreciated scripts are documented in the **Depreciated Script** section of this documentation.

 runAbaqus4
 ----------

-Desctiption
+Description
 +++++++++++

-The ``runAbaqus4`` script is designed to run abaqus from ``Matlab`` over command line using the ``.inp`` files and corrsponding ``.mat`` files stored in the same directory.
-To run in its basic versions it does not require an inptut, i.e. the function only needs to be called.
+The ``runAbaqus4`` script is designed to run abaqus from ``Matlab`` over the command line using the ``.inp`` files and corresponding ``.mat`` files stored in the same directory.
+To run in its basic versions it does not require an input, i.e. the function only needs to be called.

-**Working Priniciple**
+**Working Principle**

 #.
 It scans the directory for ``.inp`` and ``.mat`` files.
 Once it has generated a list it will submit all files to ABAQUS.
 #.
-There is a gatekeeper function to prevent CPU and Memory overlaod.
+There is a gatekeeper function to prevent CPU and Memory overload.
 The parameter ``NumberOfModels = 6`` which means that it can run 6 models in parallel.
 It will do this on one single core, which provides the computer with two cores overhead.
 #.
 Once all models are solved ``runAbaqus4`` will call the ``dataSort`` function to append the reults from the ``.dat`` files into the corresponding ``.mat`` file.

 .. warning::
-    There are known cases where this fuction fails to complete, this mostly happens when the ``dataSort`` function is called.
-This is caused by some files the are not properly closed by Abaqus (the causes are at the time of writing is unknown).
+    There are known cases where this function fails to complete, this mostly happens when the ``dataSort`` function is called.
+This is caused by some files the are not properly closed by Abaqus (the causes are at the time of writing unknown).
 If this is the case open the Windows Task Manager (``CTRL + ALT + DEL``) and look for the process/es Name **SMAStaMain**.
-Right click on the process and select ``End Process``.
-Repeat if there are more than one of those still running.
+Right-click on the process and select ``End Process``.
+Repeat if there is more than one of those still running.
 If they cannot be found then they may be hidden under the **MatlabR20xxx** tab.
-Once this is done run ``dataSort`` from command line, noting that you may need to run the preamble to index the scripts directory.
+Once this is done run ``dataSort`` from the command line, noting that you may need to run the preamble to index the scripts directory.

 Optional Parameters